marioizquierdo/backbone-formwell/README.md

 Whenever a form input changes, use `formwell.set(attrName, value)` instead of `model.set(attrName, value)`

-On form submit, use `formtroll.validate()` before saving the model to ensure there are no errors left in the form.
+On form submit, use `formwell.validate()` before saving the model to ensure there are no errors left in the form.

 Example: